SiFTW/patientMutationModelling/README.md

 ![Alt text](screenshots/screenshot6.png?raw=true "screenshot6")

-Check that the column names in the patientData file are 'PID', 'Gene', 'Variant'.
-If not then modify them before creating the 'GeneAlt' column by concatenating the 'Gene' and 'Alteration' .
+Double check that the column names in the patientData file are 'PID', 'Gene', 'Alt'.
+If not then modify them using rename! before creating the 'GeneAlt' column (by concatenating the 'Gene' and 'Alt').